 - 1. Major initiatives with substantial and ongoing impact include the following types of activities or the equivalent: - a.
 Developing and sustaining a study abroad experience for students, - b.
 Obtaining substantial internal or external funding or grant monies, - c.
 Spearheading a major university project, - d.
 Coordinating a major campus event involving several units within the university and continuing for multiple years, - e.
-Advising a significant organization or student activity that results in regional and/or national recognition,
+Advising a significant organization or student activity that results in regional and/or national recognition, - f.

-- f.
 Developing and editing a professional periodical, - g.
 Writing and publishing a text book or ancillary materials adopted by multiple universities; - h.
 Writing and publishing a scholarly book, article or discipline specific publication. - 2.
 Significant leadership contributions should include a variety of the following types of activities or the equivalent: - a.
 Developing a new course; - b.
 Developing internships or service learning courses, projects and partnerships; - c.
 Advising an Honors project; - d.
 Obtaining moderate internal or external funding or grant monies; - e.
 Providing formal and substantial faculty mentoring; - f.
 Promoting student success through documented initiation of innovative strategies or a superior commitment to student advising; - g.
 Receiving a university honor or recognition; - h.
 Directing/coordinating a college or department program; - i.
-Effectively chairing an active college or university committee; - j.
-Actively serving on a college or university committee that is highly active and productive; - k.
-Coordinating a college, campus or community event or a policy or process change within the college; - I. Promoting alumni relations or engaging in fundraising - m.
+Effectively chairing an active college or university committee; - Actively serving on a college or university committee that is highly active and productive; - k.
+Coordinating a college, campus or community event or a policy or process change within the college;

+- I. Promoting alumni relations or engaging in fundraising - m.
 Exercising leadership that draws on professional expertise outside the university - n.
 Receiving a community honor or recognition; - o.
 Holding an office in a professional or community organization; - p.
 Effectively chairing a major government or community board; - q.
 Effectively serving on a major government or community board that is highly active and productive; - r.
-Providing professional consultation to community groups, government agencies or businesses: - s.
+Providing professional consultation to community groups, government agencies or businesses; - s.
 Presenting a competitively selected scholarly paper or serving as a reviewer in the competitive selection of scholarly work; - t.
 Guest editing a professional journal.

-Section on Promotion and Tenure for Tenure Eligible (TET) Appointments functioning of the University.
+Section on Promotion and Tenure for Tenure Eligible (TET) Appointments

+13.8 Promotion and tenure are milestones in the continual process of faculty development.
+Members have the responsibility to help in the development of their colleagues.
+The University and AAUP-WSU affirm that faculty promotion and tenure are indispensable for the proper functioning of the University.
 Tenure promotes the retention of talented permanent faculty, secures faculty autonomy and forms a basis for the development of an intellectual community.
 Above all, tenure protects the academic freedom of faculty to conduct their teaching and research without constraint by interests both inside and outside the University or economic pressures.